abik11/tips-tricks/CSharp.md

 ```

 ## Threading
+Modern processors usually are build with few cores that allows us to run many threads.
+There are also few ways in C# to work with threads.
+The most common ways are to work with plain old **Thread** class and **TPL** (Task Programming Library) which is based on **Task** class that is easy to use and allows to use asynchronous programming.

 ### Locking
 With **lock** keyword you can create a **critical section**.
 This is a section of code that will be executed only by one thread at a time so it is thread safe.
 An important thing to use lock is a lock object - here it is stored in `syncObj` variable.
 By the way, critical sections can be nested one in another.